Undergraduate ProgramGraduate Programs

 Our graduates are highly sought after by regional, national and international companies, including 3COM, Analog Devices, AstraZeneca, Avid, BAE, Cisco, EMC, Fidelity, Google, IBM, InforSense, iRobot, Merck, MITRE, Microsoft, Motorola, Nortel, Oracle, Raytheon, and Segway, as well as academic and research organizations, including Beijing University, Utah State, Louisiana State, MIT, and Pfizer Research.

-We also offer, in conjunction with the Division of Continuing Studies, the Computer Science Certificate.
+We also offer, in conjunction with the Division of Graduate, Online & Professional Studies, the Computer Science Certificate.
 The purpose of the certificate is to prepare the working professional, who may not have earned a bachelor's degree in computer science, for graduate work in computer science.

 John Kilgo VI began working at MITRE Corporation more than three years ago as an intern, when he was a UMass Lowell undergraduate.
 Now, he’s employed there full time as a software systems engineer, while enrolled part time in the master’s program in computer science.